 How Long Do Peace Lily Flowers Last?

-If your flower does die, that does not mean your entire peace lily is dead.
-The average peace lily lives between three and five years, so if you throw yours out after a month because the spadix has browned, that’d be a big mistake.
+So if you throw your plant out after a month because the spadix has browned, that’d be a big mistake.

 Cut at the base of your peace lily, slicing the stems there.
-If you notice leaf discoloration, such as browning, yellowing, or blackening, cut these leaves off, too.
-They’re not doing your houseplant any good.
+If you notice leaf discoloration, such as browning, yellowing, or blackening, cut these off, too.

 Can You Prolong the Life of Your Peace Lily Flowers?

 A month with your pretty peace lily flowers seems way too short, especially when they’re only white for 10 days.
-Yes, it’s true that the spadix may grow back again, but some indoor gardeners have a hard enough time getting the flower to appear once, let alone twice or more.
+Yes, it’s true that the spadix may grow back again, but admittedly it’s hard enough getting the peace lily to bloom once, let alone twice or more.

 What is gibberellic acid and what is its role in peace lily blooming?

 When a nursery or plant store sells houseplants and flowers, they want them in the best shape possible to appeal to consumers.
-With peace lilies especially, this sometimes means applying gibberellic acid.
+Because peace lilies are known to appear droopy sometimes, this sometimes means applying gibberellic acid.

 Now, don’t be mistaken.
-No matter how many blooms this jacked-up peace lily has, they all will die eventually.
+No matter how many blooms this manipulated peace lily has, they all will die eventually.

-Why won’t my peace lily flower at all?
+My peace lily won’t flower at all!
+Why?

 When should I repot my peace lily?

 As the winter ends, assess your peace lily.
-Is it too big for its pot?
+Is your peace lily too big for its pot?
 Do the roots have nowhere to go?
 Then you should repot in time for spring.
-On the other hand, if all seems well with your peace lily, consider leaving it in the same container for a while.